iamr0b0tx/BeaverDam/README.md

  2. `cd BeaverDam`
  3. Make sure Python 3 is installed.
     If not: https://www.python.org/downloads/
+ 4. Make sure virtualenv is installed.
+    If not: `pip3 install virtualenv` or maybe `sudo pip3 install virtualenv`
- 4. Make the Python virtualenv for this project.
+ 5. Make the Python virtualenv for this project.
     `scripts/init.cmd`
- 4. Setup the project:
+ 6. Setup the project:
     `scripts/setup.cmd`
- 5. Download sample data:
+ 7. Download sample data:
     `scripts/serve.cmd`

 When running any `./manage.py` commands, use `cd venv\bin\ & activate & cd ..\..` to enter venv first.